lotusatease/ifosslawbook/Taiwan.md

 force as a final and unappealable court judgment and constitute a writ of execution by itself as well.

-Unprotected software and public domain software {#sec_publicdomaintaiwan}
+Unprotected software and public domain software
 -----------------------------------------------

 As set forth above, two fundamental criteria should be met on computer